 How to spend one glorious day in Barcelona

-Barcelona, the sunny and vibrant Catalan capital has been attracting visitors for decades.
-On my very first visit to this seaside gem, I immediately understood this allure.
+Barcelona City, the sunny and vibrant Catalan capital has been attracting visitors for decades.
+On first visit to Barcelona we were stopping only for a day before proceeding to our housesit.
+I immediately understood this allure.
 Not only does Barcelona, and, the Catalonian region, have its own unique culture, language and customs that are so distinctly different from the rest of Spain, but the city has so much on offer by way of incredible architecture and sights, history, welcoming locals and delicious cuisine too!

 Xyuandbeyond is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 As an Airbnb Associate, I earn a commission when you book through one of my links.
 You can read my privacy policy here.